 Hello and welcome to Adventures In Dirt.
 I’m “DK” and I go metal detecting …

 Adventures In Dirt is my attempt to chronicle the experiences I am having while enjoying the hobby of metal detecting.
-I am currently 50 years old and a father of 6, most of whom are on their own paths now and my role as father has shifted a bit from coach to sideline fan and sometimes counselor.
+I am a father of 6, most of whom are on their own paths now and my role as father has shifted a bit from coach to sideline fan and sometimes counselor.
 Have a look around and drop me a line if you have any questions.

 I can remember back as always having an interest in metal detecting.
 Fleeting glimpses of guys out on the beach swinging their detectors around when I lived in California as a youngster fill my memory.
 How did they work, I wondered?
 What were they finding?
 How much they cost?
 Why did it seem that only old men were detecting?
 Then I became less young and my interests were taken up elsewhere until a number of years ago.